Early Modern Philosophy

 There are two basic components of this course, lectures and class discussion.
 Both components are mandatory, and both are moreover crucial for your success in this course.

 The job of my lectures is to introduce you to the theories, concepts, and problems that make up the content of the course.
 These lectures will be accompanied by slide-show presentations, which I will share with you to use outside of lecture as a guide to reading the assigned texts.
 Hence, you will not be expected to come to the lecture having read the material assigned for that day, but you will be expected to have read the material prior to class discussion.

 Philosophy is a discursive enterprise: progress in understanding and evaluating philosophical ideas is most effectively made through interpersonal discussion, where you can test, correct, and improve your understanding of those ideas.
 To help you engage with philosophical ideas in this way, we will meet periodically for general class discussion of the topics recently introduced in the lecture.
-Upon arrival at these meetings, students will complete a short reading reflection on the texts assigned for that meeting.
+Upon arrival at these meetings, students will submit, in hard copy, reading reflections on the texts assigned for that meeting.

 Students will be expected to write two term tests and two term papers, as well as satisfy requirements for satisfactory participation in lectures and discussion meetings.
 With the exception of University excused absences, which must be supported by official documentation, students are expected to attend all other lectures and discussion meetings.

 Final grades will be determined according to the following rubric: